vmactions/freebsd-vm/.github/tpl/README.tpl.md

 ```

-When using `rsync`,  you can define `copyback: false` to not copy files back from the VM in to the host
+When using `rsync`,  you can define `copyback: false` to not copy files back from the VM in to the host.

-The code is shared from the host to the VM via `rsync`, you can choose to use to `sshfs` share code instead.

 ```